-WeOverall variant impact
+Subclonal architecture and cancer progression

-For a uniform mutation distribution, we would expect that the fraction of impactful variants will remain constant as one accumulates large number of mutations in a given cancer sample.
-In contrast, we observed that as we acquire more SNVs in cancer, the fraction of impactful mutations decreases.
-This suggests that earlier variants tend to be impactful, and drive the cancer progression.
-Conversely, later variants are more likely to be random, i.e. collateral damage.
-This trend is particularly strong in CNS medulloblastoma (p < 4e-8, Bonferroni's correction), lung adenocarcinoma (p<3e-4, Bonferroni’s correction), and a few other cancers (Fig 2c).
+We explored the role of impactful passenger variants in cancer evolution by analyzing variants in the context of their associated tumor sub-clone.
+One might hypothesize that high impact mutations achieve greater prevalence in tumor cells if they are advantageous to the tumor, and a lower prevalence if deleterious.
+Interestingly, there is evidence to corroborate this hypothesis.
+We observed that high impact passenger variants in coding regions have greater prevalence among parental subclones (Fig 5a) – an effect driven by high impact nominal passenger SNVs in tumor suppressor and apoptotic genes (Fig 5a).
+In contrast, high impact passenger SNVs in oncogenes appear slightly depleted.
+Similarly, impactful SNVs in DNA repair genes and cell cycle genes are depleted in early subclones (Fig 5a).
+Furthermore, we also measured divergence in variant allele frequency (VAF) to indirectly quantify tumor prevalence heterogeneity in the pan-cancer data.
+As expected, we observe lower heterogeneity among high impact nominal passenger SNVs.
+This observation is consistent for both coding and non-coding nominal passenger variants (Fig 5b).[[one nice thing here is no random model but then the signatures could change]]

-In addition to SNVs, we also analyzed the annotation and overall impact of structural variants (SVs) in the PCAWG dataset.
-We compared the pattern of somatic SV enrichment in cancer genomes with those from germline.
-First, we observed, that as expected, somatic SVs were more enriched among functional regions compared to germline SVs, because the latter ones will be under negative selection for disrupting functional regions.
-Furthermore, we observed a distinct pattern of enrichment for SVs that split a functional element versus those that engulf it.
-As has been previously noted, there is greater enrichment of germline SVs that engulf an entire functional element rather than for those break a functional element partially.
-Furthermore, we observed the same pattern for somatic SVs, which is contrary to what one would expect from a purely randomized model.
-Finally, we also quantified the functional impact of somatic SVs across various cancer-types.
-A close inspection of SV and SNV impact scores suggest that certain cancer subtypes tend to harbor large number of high impact SVs, while others were more burdened with high impact SNVs.
-Many of these correlations have previously been observed.
-For example, it is known that ovarian cancer tends to be associated with driver SVs, whereas clear cell kidney cancer is often driven by SNVs.
-However, we also find new associations, such as the predominance of high impact SVs compared to SNVs in the bone leiomyoma cohort.
+Similarly, we closely analyzed VAF of cancer variants to explore whether nominal passengers with high functional impact correlates with their underlying conservation score.
+Highly conserved positions (i.e. those with high GERP) are expected to be important as polymorphisms at those positions could potentially hurt cellular function and in other cases it could potentially promote undue cellular fitness (i.e. cancer).
+As expected, we observe that in PCAWG driver genes, VAF and GERP have a small but statistically significant positive correlation (with coefficient 0.0040 and p-value 0.0046).
+Interestingly, among nominal passengers, we observed that increasing impact scores correlated with decreasing VAF.

-[[one nice thing here is no random model but then the signatures could change]]Additionally, we sought to examine whether cumulative molecular impact of variants can be associated with tumor initiation and progression.
+Additionally, we also sought to examine whether the observed cumulative molecular impact of variants can be associated with tumor initiation and progression.
 Therefore, we performed survival analysis to see if somatic molecular impact burden – the mean GERP of somatic passenger variants per patient – predicted patient survival within individual cancer subtypes.
 Furthermore, patient age at diagnosis and total number of mutations were used as covariates in the survival analysis.
 We obtained significant correlation between overall molecular impact burden and survivability in two cancer subtypes after multiple test correction.
-For instance, we observed that somatic mutation burden predicted substantially better patient survival in lymphocytic leukemia (Lymph-CLL, p-value 0.00023) and ovary adenocarcinoma (Ovary-AdenoCA, p-value 0.0020) (Fig5d).
+For instance, we observed that somatic mutation burden predicted substantially better patient survival in lymphocytic leukemia (Lymph-CLL, p-value 0.00023) and ovary adenocarcinoma (Ovary-AdenoCA, p-value 0.0020) (Fig2b).
 The prolonged survival of high mean GERP patients in these subtypes is consistent with the possibility that an important subset of mutations at conserved positions are deleterious to tumor cells and benefit the patient.